dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/materializations/review.md

 **Views**

 - Built as views in the database
-- Query is stored on dick
+- Query is stored on disk
 - Faster to build
 - Slower to query
 - Configure in dbt_project.yml or with the following config block